Quick start

 %timeit

 maximum speedup (theoretical) estimates how much faster the function would run on a parallel machine with an infinite number of cores.
-A theoretical 12x speedup is reasonable.
-The library uses different metrics to estimate this value (parallel overhead, dataset size, partition sizes …).

-total partition count and current estimated partition size tell us that our function executed on 50 partitions, and that the library estimates the optimal partition size to be around 1408 rows.
 The library uses heuristics to estimate the optimal partition size.
-The library tries to find a partition size that provides significant parallel speedup without causing too much parallel overhead. current estimator state and estimator function provide additional debugging information relating to this estimate.
+The library tries to find a partition size that provides significant parallel speedup without causing too much parallel overhead.
+Read more about how the optimal partition size is estimated.

 Note